pommes-public/pommesinvest/docs/reference.rst

   that are imported in ``model_control.py`` resp. ``data_input.py`` in order to perform some calculations not directly related to the actual mathematical model, but facilitating its setup and parameterization.
+* ```results_processing.py`` contains some routines for filtering and aggregating results data before it is written to file.

 For an in-depth documentation of all modules, functions, classes and methods, see the :doc:`api/api`.